-Red Syrup helps in sore throat, cough and cold.
-It has anti-cough, anti-allergic, expectorant action and give relief in congestion.
+Red Syrup helps in sore throat, cough, and cold.
+It has anti-cough, anti-allergic, expectorant action and gives relief in congestion.

 - Type of medicine: Proprietary Herbal Medicine

 - Main Indication: Cough, Common cold – congestion

 - Suitable for: Person Above the Age of 12; Not to be used in pregnancy and by a diabetic person.

 Prabhat Ayurvedic Pharmacy

 273-C, East Mohan Nagar, Amritsar; ISO 9001 Certified Co.

 - Mulethi Licorice Roots 100 mg

 - Bansa Patter / Vasa Leaf 200 mg